 It’s a lovely evening.
 You’re ready to sit back, relax and enjoy your bubbling, steamy hot tub.
 You have a towel, a salty snack and a cold drink, ready to go.
 But on removing the hot tub, you find the water ice cold, tub’s breaker trips when turned on, jet not working properly or your pump produces ear-splitting screech.

 Your evening is not working out as planned regardless of your hot tub water problems.
-You need quick hot tub repairs.
+You don’t want to spend your entire evening dealing with hot tub repair troubleshooting.
 This article explores five common hot tub problems and how to fix them yourself.

 1. Your Hot Tub Won’t Heat Up Properly

-If your hot tub is having problems getting warm, it could be the heater element or low flow from your pump.
+If your hot tub won’t heat the water properly, it could be the heater element or low flow from your pump.
 Most heating failure result from corrosion caused by low PH in water supply.
 Any PH below 7.0 damages the heating element and trips the GFCI breaker.
-Most problems are manageable with proper water chemistry maintenance.
+Most problems are manageable with proper water chemistry maintenance, so knowing how to fix a hot tub heater can be be rendered unnecessary in the future with routine upkeep.

 To troubleshoot the heater, check the thermostat and filter for damage.
 A multimeter can help you identify the culprit in the electrical components.